 About

 I work as a freelance double bassist and violone player.
 I studied double bass in Utrecht with Quirijn van Regteren Altena and historical bass/violone with Margaret Urquhart.
-Early music ensembles I play with are, amongst others, Hofkapelle München, Main Barockorchester and the Bremer Barockorchester.
+Early music ensembles I play with at the moment are, amongst others, Main Barockorchester, Barockorchester & Kammerchor Stuttgart, the L’Orfeo Barockorchester.
 In 2018, I started performing with the Orchestra of the Age of Enlightenment as part of their Experience Scheme, which has resulted in more performances there as a substitute player.

 I was born (1988) and raised in Amsterdam and started violin lessons at the age of 6.
 I had the privilege to attend a high school one block away from the Concertgebouw so I regularly attended concerts there as a teenager.
 My interest in the double bass started in my youth orchestra and at the age of 16, I switched from the first violins to the basses, where I felt in the right place.
 Nevertheless, I –wrongly– thought a musical was not for me, so I decided to study law at the Erasmus University in Rotterdam.
 Luckily I met Ying Lai Green, bassist from the Rotterdam Philharmonic Orchestra, with whom I had lessons for 4 years.
 Thanks to her support and encouragement, I not only got accepted for double bass studies but I also finished my bachelor’s degree in law.